 The feeling never gets old.
 You’ve done the homework, crafted the pitches, and identified the right outlets and contacts for your story.
 You reach out … and then you wait.
 Then something magical happens.
 You’ve landed the story!
 There’s an adrenalin rush and you strive to get that producer, reporter or editor everything she needs.
 It’s fun and exhilarating every time.
 That’s the life of a PR professional.

 I’ve been in this business in St. Louis for more than 20 years now, and have seen the impact that a deliberate PR strategy can have on a company.
-It can lead to dramatic growth, brand building, demonstration of thought leadership, and sales.
+It can lead to dramatic growth, brand building, better Sales Promotion and demonstration of thought leadership.
 When we engage in a PR campaign with clients, there are several key tenants that we like to discuss up-front that will help the success of our collective efforts:

 - Always be available.
 The media works on a very specific schedule which is likely quite different from yours.
 Once you commit to a PR campaign, you must commit to honoring their schedule.
 The media has deadlines, works on short turnaround times, and the evening news must go on the air on time.
 If we’re actively pursuing PR on your behalf, you must be available when they call or they’ll go elsewhere for their story.
 Also, if a television outlet asks you to provide specific visuals for the segment, or a print publication asks to take certain photos, do it.
 You may see this as a hassle, but they’re really helping you out by making your story as engaging, informative and entertaining as possible.